-Right now, the world is grieving and mourning the loss of life, loss of livelihood, isolation, and economic instability.
+The world continues to mourn the loss of life, loss of livelihood, isolation, and economic instability.
 We are questioning how we carry out even the simplest of tasks that were taken for granted prior to the pandemic.
 There are milestones that cannot be celebrated, activities that cannot be engaged in, and people we love who we cannot be with.
 For many, it has also highlighted the lack of social and economic equality and opportunity, the inherent health disparities that exist, and the lack of accessible resources.

 Some will struggle with a downturn in mood, loss of energy, sleep and appetite disturbance, and a sense of hopelessness.
 Some will turn to or increase substance use.
 For those with pre-existing mental health concerns, previously managed symptoms can flare up.
 Social isolation and disrupted support systems can also lead to acute stress reactions (adapted from SAMHSA, 2014).

-Furthermore, in a survey conducted by Active Minds (2020), 1 in 5 college students reported their mental health has significantly worsened under COVID 19, and 80% reported that COVID 19 has negatively impacted their mental health.
-As the pandemic continues and its impact on mental health grows, we wanted to connect with our CU Denver Community and share information about what you can expect from your emotions as we ride the COVID-19 roller coaster.
+In a survey conducted by Active Minds (2020), 1 in 5 college students reported their mental health has significantly worsened under COVID 19, and 80% reported that COVID 19 has negatively impacted their mental health.
+As the pandemic’s impact on mental health continues to grow, we wanted to share information about what to expect from your emotions as we ride the COVID-19 roller coaster.
 You may notice different phases of reaction, especially as the pandemic lengthens and one continually strives to adapt to the situation.
-We will discuss different ways of coping and finding resilience later in this article.

-Stress responses are normal in times of turmoil and disaster.
+Stress responses are normal in times of turmoil.
 Because these events are traumatic and not supposed to happen, our brains have to adapt to very atypical situations (ISTSS, 2016).
 Traumatic experiences also carry the weight of grief.
-Just as there is no “right” stress response, there is also no typical grief response.
+Just as there is no right stress response, there is also no typical grief response.
 We are grieving numerous losses right now in the wake of COVID-19, including loss of security and safety.

 Disaster Responses in Six Phases